Books of condolences open for Clonmel crash victims

 The funeral for Mr and Ms McSweeney will be held at St Peter and Paul’s Church in Clonmel at 11.30am on Friday.

-Details of the other two funerals had yet to be released on Monday morning.
+Ms Murphy will be laid to rest after a funeral at St John the Baptist Church in Kilcash at 12pm on Thursday.

-Parish priest Fr John Treacy said “very difficult” days lay ahead for the families.
+Parish priest at St Peter and Paul’s, Fr John Treacy, said “very difficult” days lay ahead for the families.

 “The love of a parent for their child, it’s an unspeakable and inseparable bond of love and fidelity, and tenderness and compassion, and to lose that is just something that words cannot adequately describe,” he told RTE Radio One.